“From Scarborough Streets to The Black Keys Tour: Jeremie Albino’s proof of authenticity”

 If you want to support the team and everything we do here at Soundwave, consider donating to The Soundwave Foundation!

 Our donor base keeps us truly independent and free—no paywalls on any of our content, no corporate strings attached.
 Your support lets us stay focused on what matters: delivering daily coverage of the great music being made today, preserving the history that got us here, and expanding with more shows, interviews, live broadcasts, and deep dives into indie and alternative rock.
+Every contribution—big or small—helps fuel our growth and ensures this space remains open and accessible for fans and artists alike.
+Donations are tax-deductible through our nonprofit partnership with Fractured Atlas.

 Music Video